khoalun/startwar/README.md

 To run the project using command line : npm i and npm run dev

+Here is the deployment link of project : https://startwarweb.netlify.app/

 # React + TypeScript + Vite